njtierney/validateHOT/README.md

 predicting a holdout task.
 In [Sawtooth Software’s](https://sawtoothsoftware.com/) CBC a fixed validation/ holdout task is automatically implemented.
 If you conduct a MaxDiff or ACBC study, you have to program these on your own.
+Since the start of

 👉🏾 <u>**What you need to provide**</u>: <br> After collecting your data, and running your initial Hierarchical Bayes models, you can turn to